issp-center-dev/DCore/doc/install.rst

    Please set CMAKE_INSTALL_PREFIX to the directory where DCore will be installed.
    If the cmake command succeeded, you will see the following message.

+   DCore invokes some MPI parallelized impurity solver in a DMFT loop.
+   If your system MPI command is not "mpirun", please provide the name of the correct one to DCore through cmake by using the flag "-DMPIEXEC".
+   The default value is "mpirun -np #" (# is replaced by the number of processors).
+   For instance, if your wrapper is "mpijob" and you do not need to specify the number of processors explicitly, please use ``-DMPIEXEC="mpijob"``.

    ::

      -- Build files have been written to: /.../dcore.build